skooter500/OOP-2017-2018/README.md

 - [Big file of English words](https://github.com/dwyl/english-words/blob/master/words.txt)
 - Clone the repo to get the code we worked on

+## Lab Test

+For the lab test, make sure you know:

+- How to compile and run Java programs from the command line
+- Java packages and the import statement
+- The main method
+- How to make a class with a constructor, fields and accessor methods
+- How to implement and use an ArrayList
+- Inheritance
+- Polymorphism
+- Interfaces
+- Strings - substring, length, contains, equals, startsWith, endsWith
+- How to load a text file line by line using a BufferedReader.

+There are examples of all of the above in the [java folder](java) of the course

 # Week 3 - Matrices & the Levenshtein Distance algorithm

 - [All about the Levenshtein Distance from my PhD thesis.
 This might be a bit complicated to read](https://github.com/skooter500/DT228-OOP-2015/blob/master/docs/EditDistance.pdf)